AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 ### Project stories

 Pick one of your favorite coding projects.
 Write down answers to the following questions:
 * What does this project do?
-(1 sentence)
 * Did you work on this project alone or with a team?
 If you worked with a team, what did you contribute?
-(1-2 sentences)
 * What’s your favorite feature of this project?
-(1-2 sentences)
-* How is this feature implemented/designed?
-(10 sentences max - get as technical as possible!)
+* How is this feature implemented/designed? (brief, high-level, technical summary)
 * Describe a challenging moment you encountered while working on this project.
-(1-3 sentences)
 * How did you respond to this challenging moment?
-(1-3 sentences)
 * If you could add one feature OR make one improvement to this project, what would it be?
-(1-2 sentences)
 * What's one fun fact or random/quirky aspect of this project?
-(1 sentence)

 In pairs, practice interviewing each other about your projects.
 Try to avoid referring to your notes as much as possible!